 - 6.1.1 Must be securely mounted inside frame rails and covered.
 If mounted outside of frame rail, a nerf bar (minimum one and one-quarter (1.25) outside diameter by ninety-three one hundredths (.093) thickness tubing) must be installed around battery box for protection. - 6.1.2 One (1) 12-volt or 16-volt battery is permitted.
+Voltage may not exceed 18 volts at time of inspection.
 One (1) additional 9-volt battery is permitted to run digital tachometer only. - 6.1.3 Voltage converters are not allowed. - 6.1.4 All battery posts must be securely covered.